outlaws42/home/README.md

 ## Installing

-Installing python 3, pip on the raspberry pi or any debian based linux computer
+Installing python 3, pip on the raspberry pi or any Debian based Linux computer
 ```bash
 sudo apt-get install python3 python3-pip

 ```
-Run this from a terminal in the dir where you want to clone the repo to your local computer
+Run this from a terminal in the directory where you want to clone the repository to your local computer

 ```bash
 git clone https://github.com/outlaws42/home.git

 ```
-Change into the project main dir
+Change into the project main directory

 ```bash
 cd home